natesilva/wireguard-qnd/README.md

 ## Results

+* Clients cannot see other clients.
+* With the default `route` configuration:
   * When a client connects, all their traffic is routed through the VPN.
   * Clients can access the Internet and the local LAN on the server side of the connection.

-* Clients cannot see other clients.
+The `route` setting can be changed to meet your needs.
+For example, you may only want to use the VPN for traffic that is going to your own LAN.

 ## Manage the server